Meet the LBD Lab

 Recruitment Coordinator

-Emma is a junior at Tulane University.
-She is from Nashville, Tennessee and is majoring in Psychology and Neuroscience.
-She joined the LBDLab because of her interest in learning and intelligence and her desire to work with children.
-On campus, Emma is involved in the Newcomb Scholars program and the Tulane Neuroscience Association.
-After graduating, she hopes to get a Master’s in Psychology and eventually pursue a Ph.D. in Educational Psychology.
+Emma is our Recruitment Coordinator from Nashville, Tennessee.
+She joined the lab as a research assistant in Fall 2022, before graduating from Tulane with a B.S. in Psychology and Neuroscience and a minor in Teaching, Learning, and Training.
+She joined the LBD Lab because of her interest in learning and intelligence and her desire to work with children.
+During her undergraduate career, Emma was involved in the Newcomb Scholars program and the Tulane Neuroscience Association.
+In the future, she hopes to pursue a Ph.D. in School Psychology.

 Shanae Venter